carlgira/bloom-webui/README.md

 # bloom-webui
-Simple webui to use BLOOM Language Model
+Simple webui to use BLOOM Language Model.